We know that Hashimoto’s and other autoimmune conditions develop due to three things.

 What I hope for with my clients is that they can reduce their risk and eliminate their symptoms.
 And the best way to reduce the THEA score early-on is to reduce thyroid antibodies.

 Do you know what yours is?
 If not, do a quick calculation now by taking the assessment — it is easy to do.
 Assign points as per the chart based on your TSH, TPO antibodies and family background.
 Again, low risk is considered in the 0-7 range.
 This means the Hashimoto’s is or would not be super aggressive.
 But, you are still at risk.

 Once You Know Your THEA Score, How Can You Reduce It?

-Look for a comprehensive answer to that in Part 2 of this article, coming soon.
-I’ll be talking about a wide variety of ways you can reduce one significant element of the THEA score: your thyroid antibodies.
-So be sure you’re subscribed to my weekly newsletter to be the first to know about it!
+For a comprehensive answer to that question, read Part 2 of this article: Mechanisms to Reduce Thyroid Antibodies.
+I cover a wide variety of ways you can reduce one significant element of the THEA score: your thyroid antibodies.

 - Wentz I. Top 9 takeaways from 2232 people with Hashimoto’s.
 Thyroid Pharmacist. https://thyroidpharmacist.com/articles/top-9-takeaways-from-2232-people-with-hashimotos/.
 Published June 22, 2015.
 Accessed June 26, 2015.

 - Sategna-Guidetti C, Volta U, Ciacci C et al. Prevalence of thyroid disorders in untreated adult celiac disease patients and effect of gluten withdrawal: an Italian multicenter study.
 The American Journal of Gastroenterology.
 2001;96(3):751-757. doi:10.1111/j.1572-0241.2001.03617.x.